dferber90/webapp/PROJECT_GOALS.md

   [ ] Components define their data needs
   [ ] Few mocks required for testing
 [ ] Good developer experience
+  [ ] Page Metadata can be set from components
   [ ] Universal Code (shared components, routes, methods) [ ] "UI is just a function" (UI can be rerendered anytime from one global store)